lyndongabris/github-gist-test/README.md

 require a personal access token to be defined here as `gist.token=TOKEN` where `TOKEN` needs to be replaced with a GitHub personal access token with GIST scope.

-A Gradle wrapper has been checked into source , and a task has been defined to run all the tests, which can be found as BDD scenarios in `src/test/resources`
+A Gradle wrapper has been checked into source control, and a task has been defined to run all the tests, which can be found as
+BDD scenarios in `src/test/resources`

 This project uses Gradle to build and execute tests, and requires Java 1.8 with the JAVA_HOME environment variable to